jpsalvadorm63/react-briza/react_router/COURSE_06.md

 browser didn't already have it natively.

 Here's the good news (that I kind of already alluded to earlier).
-This type of functionality does exist, it's supported by Create React App, and it's currently in Stage 3 of the ECMAScript process.
+This type of functionality does exist, it's supported by Create React Widget, and it's currently in Stage 3 of the ECMAScript process.
 The difference is that instead of using `import` as you typically would, you use it like a function that returns you a promise that resolves with the module once